Skip to main content

 The ADAAA clarified that “major life activities” include the operation of major bodily functions, explicitly listing the “endocrine system” itself.
 This legislative refinement is paramount; it means that a diagnosis of an endocrine disorder like PCOS, diabetes, or hypogonadism, which by definition involves the dysfunction of the endocrine system, is intrinsically a condition affecting a major life activity.

-The evidentiary standard for in ADA cases balances an employer’s need to verify a request with an employee’s right to privacy.
+The evidentiary standard for medical documentation in ADA cases balances an employer’s need to verify a request with an employee’s right to privacy.
 The EEOC’s guidance on disability-related inquiries and medical examinations establishes that an employer may only request information sufficient to establish the existence of a disability and the need for accommodation.

 For endocrine disorders, which are often “invisible,” the physician’s letter becomes the primary source of objective evidence.
 This letter must be a carefully constructed piece of medical-legal communication.
 It should translate complex pathophysiological processes into the language of functional capacity.